arachid1/soundofnavi/trainers/README.md

 E) each trainer has a job_outputs folder, which contains the .out files for logging when running the job in the backend with nohup (see local_gc_exec.sh).

-LASTE NOTE ON GPU/CPU: CUDA_DEVICES_VISIBLE is set to -1 or 0/1 inside local_gc_exec.sh to run in, respectively, CPU and GPU mode.
+F) GPU/CPU: CUDA_DEVICES_VISIBLE is set to -1 or 0/1 inside local_gc_exec.sh to run in, respectively, CPU and GPU mode.
 GPUs vs non-GPUs runs may require slight modifications but that should all be debuggable in train$.py

 ## The Crackles/Wheezes problem

-It's essentially very similar to pneumonia.
-However, I still have to implement augmentation and class weights for crackles/wheezes. the template for cw is cw/train0, equivalent to main/train0.
+It's essentially the same as pneumonia.
+However, I still have to implement augmentation and class weights for crackles/wheezes.

+The template for cw is cw/train0, equivalent to main/train0.

-TODOs
+### TODOs
-## Add Bangladesh for pneumonia
+# Add Bangladesh for pneumonia
-## Augmentation and class weights for crackles wheezes
+# Augmentation and class weights for crackles wheezes
-## Details on Augmentation
+# Details on Augmentation
-## Details on our audio library, modules
+# Details on our audio library, modules